 I dove into the first two weeks with Lygdback's help modifying movements to match the home gym equipment I had, and I lived to tell the tale (barely, though!).
 Here's how my week training like Wonder Woman herself went.

-I kicked off my first session with sprints, following Lygdback's instructions.
+I kicked off my first sweat session with sprints, per Lygdback's instructions.
 Given that I didn't have a treadmill in my home gym, I swapped indoor sprints for outdoor sprints (five minutes running, plus three 30-second shorter speed bursts) at a nearby track and whizzed through the intervals.
 Sprints haven't been in my regular rotation since marathon training in 2019, so I didn't break any records, but I was definitely warm and ready when the last timer rang.

 I started with front squats with dumbbells and walking lunges.
 Next up: a mini band circuit with a curtsy step and lateral walk on each side.
 The first few steps lulled me into a false sense of security that the moves would be easy for me the whole time, but by the last few reps my outer thighs were on fire.

 The first workout wrapped with skaters for one more cardio burst, and windmills for abs.
-I modified the hanging windmill by doing leg lifts starting from lying on your back, from another day in the routine.
+I modified the hanging windmill by doing leg lifts starting from lying on your back from another day in the routine.